steamcore/TinyIpc/README.md

 # TinyIpc #

-.NET inter process broadcast message bus and supporting classes.
+.NET inter process broadcast message bus and supporting classes, built with .NET 4 client profile, depends on protobuf-net.

-Intend for low to medium throughput messaging in desktop applications, built with .NET client profile, depends on protobuf-net.
+Intend for quick broadcast messaging in desktop applications, it just works.

-Not intended for high throughput systems, guaranteed delivery or keeping a persistent message log.

 ## Compared to other solutions ##